Smoke Awareness in Nebraska

 Smoke from prescribed burning and wildfires can affect the air quality in Nebraska.
 The following resources provide additional information on air quality, prescribed burning and wildfires, and steps to take when the air quality is affected by smoke.

-Weekly Updates from Kansas on Flint Hills Prescribed Burns - As part of its Smoke Management Plan, the State of Kansas evaluates how the impact of burning could affect populated areas, including in Nebraska.
-Kansas Department of Health and Environment (KDHE) provides weekly updates during the burn season (March and April), including forecasts for the upcoming weekend.
+Weekly Updates on Prescribed Burning - As part of its Smoke Management Plan, the State of Kansas evaluates how the impact of burning could affect populated areas in the region, including in Nebraska.
+Kansas Department of Health and Environment (KDHE) provides weekly updates during the prescribed burn season (March and April), including forecasts for the upcoming weekend.

-Updates on Wildfires affecting Nebraska air quality * - Information regarding current wildfires affecting the air quality in Nebraska will be posted as necessary.
-For more information, please tune in to your local news station, or visit the AirNow Current Fire conditions webpage at https://www.airnow.gov/fires/ *
+Wildfire Updates - Information regarding current wildfires affecting the air quality in Nebraska will be posted as necessary.
+For more information, please tune in to your local news station, or visit the AirNow Current Fire conditions webpage.

 Check Nebraska’s Air Forecast

 For current air quality conditions and forecast for Nebraska, please visit the EPA’s Air now website:

 For information on the SmokeSense app and EPA study, please visit the EPA SmokeSense website.*